Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Enumerative results for general maps

-First suppose that $s$ has a single offset loop, denoted $C$.
-The operation $\xi$ consists in applying the operation illustrated on \cref{fig:transOfLoop}, that is adding a leaf on each side of the halfedge of $C$ that has type $1$, so as to make this halfedge have type $0$.
+Let $s$ be an unlabeled scheme of genus $g$.
+We know from \cref{sec:offset} that $s$ only has offset cycles of length $1$ (denoted $C'_1,\dots,C_J'$ with $J\geq 0$) or $2$ (denoted $C_1,\dots,C_K$ with $K \geq 0$), and that these cycles are pairwise disjoint.
+For any offset cycle $C$ of $s$ we define the scheme $\xi_C(s)$ by adding a leaf on each side of the halfedges of $C$ that has type $1$, so as to make these halfedges have type $0$ as illustrated in \cref{fig:transOfLoop}.